jack-broadway/vyos-modular/docs/usage.md

 vyos-modular init
 ```

-Copy your base iso to the `resources/isos` folder and modify `config.yml` to add any modules you desire.
+Copy your base iso to the `resources/isos` folder and modify the generated `config.yml` to suite your needs.
-The sample config below builds with the tailscale module for the 1.3.5 LTS release of equuleus

 ## Building